CyanCoding/Project-Tracker/ROADMAP.md

 **Estimated release date:** `summer 2020`
 - [ ] Allow linking of a folder to each project to easily see files from Project Tracker.
 - [ ] GitHub integration!
+- [ ] Lines of code counting and display.